resulgg/label-backup/README.md

 ## License

 This project is open-source and available under the MIT License.
-(Assumed, please add a `LICENSE` file).